shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 sudo bash scripts/reload.sh
 ```

-Module parameters:
+Load with module parameters:

 ```sh
 sudo bash scripts/load.sh buffer_capacity=8192 debug=1
 ```

-For a disposable local VM only, the load script can relax device permissions:
+For a throwaway VM, you can relax the device permissions:

 ```sh
 sudo bash scripts/load.sh --chmod
 ```

+I do not recommend doing that on a shared or important machine.

 ## 10. CLI Usage